graphops/docs/docs/launchpad/client-side-tooling.md

 Launchpad uses `task` as the primary command line interface.
 You can also define your own tasks!

-### Ansible & SSH

-[Ansible](https://github.com/ansible/ansible) is an open-source automation tool that helps you to manage and automate tasks, such as configuration management, application deployment, and task automation.
-It allows you to define tasks using a simple, easy-to-read syntax, and then execute them on one or more servers.
-Ansible can be used to manage servers running a wide variety of operating systems, including Linux, Windows, and macOS.

-Launchpad uses Ansible to perform tasks on your cluster hosts.

 ### Helm

 [Helm](https://github.com/helm/helm) is a package manager for Kubernetes that helps you manage and automate the deployment of your applications.
 It allows you to define, install, and upgrade Kubernetes resources in a consistent, versioned way.
 Helm uses a simple templating syntax to allow you to parameterize your deployments and create reusable chart templates.
 Helm also provides a variety of pre-built charts for popular software.